 - If you fancy some time off from skiing, you can always use the outdoor heated swimming pool behind Jacks bar.

-- Ski down to Meribel Village and enjoy a hot chocolate for elevenses.
+- Ski down to Meribel Village during your holiday and enjoy a hot chocolate for elevenses.

 - For the extreme skier – Ski the brand new black run at the top of Saulire, the Couloir Tournier.
 It is even equipped with cameras so you can be filmed skiing or boarding (or tumbling) down it.